ES-Merging: Biological MLLM Merging via Embedding Space Signals: Introduction

-Our main observation is that the input-aware embedding space contains the modality-specific information.
+To examine whether embedding-space signals can indeed reveal modality specialization, we analyze how modality-specific inputs are processed by the base LLM and modality-specialized MLLMs.
 As shown in Fig.~\ref{fig:mol_embedding_visualization}, when molecular tokens are processed by different MLLMs, the hidden representations form clearly different embedding distributions.
-In particular, the molecule-specific LLM induces a more distinct distribution due to its modality-specific understanding.
+In particular, the molecule LLM induces a more distinct distribution due to its modality-specific understanding.
 Further, we measure the embedding distribution distance between the base LLM and each specialized MLLM under specialized and non-specialized token inputs.
-Fig.~\ref{fig:specialized_vs_non_specialized} shows that specialized inputs consistently produce larger embedding distribution distance than non-specialized inputs, suggesting that the embedding responses faithfully reflect modality-specific adaptation when the input matches the model's specialization.
-This observation motivates our central design principle: rather than relying solely on heuristic parameter space signals, we estimate merging coefficients based on the layer-wise embedding space signals.
+Fig.~\ref{fig:specialized_vs_non_specialized} shows that specialized inputs consistently produce larger embedding distribution distance than non-specialized inputs, suggesting that the embedding space faithfully reflects modality specialization.
+Based on this analysis, we use embedding-space discrepancies induced by modality-token inputs as input-conditioned signals for estimating merging coefficients.

 Motivated by this observation, we propose an embedding-signal-based MLLM merging (\textbf{ES-Merging}), a novel framework that moves the model merging paradigm from parameter space signals to embedding space signals.
 Our intuition is that the modality specialization of an MLLM can be measured by the differences in the embedding space between the base LLM and the MLLM as shown in Fig.~\ref{fig:mol_embedding_visualization}.
-To this end, we first design a probe input containing multimodal tokens of different modalities.
-By forwarding this input through each MLLM and the base LLM, we obtain layer-wise embeddings that reflect modality-specific representation changes across layers.
+To this end, we first design a probe input containing multimodal tokens of different modalities and obtain layer-wise embeddings that reflect modality-specific representation changes across layers.
+Based on the embedding differences between each MLLM and base LLM, we estimate merging coefficients at two complementary granularity levels: layer-wise and element-wise.
+The layer-wise coefficients capture coarse-grained modality specialization across transformer layers, whereas the element-wise coefficients capture fine-grained specialization within each layer.
+By integrating these complementary signals, ES-Merging produces calibrated merging coefficients that determine how much each modality-specialized MLLM contributes to the unified MLLM.